Bookports/Bookports/doc/index.rst

-.. shelves documentation master file, created by sphinx-quickstart on Tue Sep  6 20:15:44 2016.
+.. bookports documentation master file, created by sphinx-quickstart on Tue Sep  6 20:15:44 2016.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to shelves's documentation!
+Welcome to bookports's documentation!
 =====================================

 Contents: